-- A. The agency's Exposure Control Plan; - B. The basic description, symptoms, and the modes of transmissions of infectious diseases; - C. The use and limitations of methods that will prevent or reduce exposure, including personal protective equipment; - D. Information about the agency's hepatitis B vaccination program; - E. The Universal Precautions philosophy; - F. Procedures to follow if an exposure occurs, including reporting requirements and medical follow-up; - G. The signs, labels, and color coding identifying biohazardous waste; - H. The agency's biohazardous waste disposal procedures; - I. Point of contact for questions; and - J. Annual refresher training.
+- A. The agency's Exposure Control Plan; - B. The basic description, symptoms, and the modes of transmissions of infectious diseases: - C. The use and limitations of methods that will prevent or reduce exposure, including personal protective equipment; - D. The Universal Precautions philosophy; - E. Procedures to follow if an exposure occurs, including reporting requirements and medical follow-up; - F. The signs, labels, and color coding identifying biohazardous waste; - G. The agency's biohazardous waste disposal procedures; - H. Point of contact for questions; and - I. Annual refresher training.